Anatase: The Complete Guide to This Rare Titanium Dioxide Crystal

 Formation and Occurrence

-The mineral commonly associates with other Ti bearing minerals, including rutile, brookite, and various titaniferous silicates.
-In many localities, anatase crystals formed through the alteration of pre-existing titanium-bearing phases, often as a replacement product of other minerals.
-The growth rate of anatase crystals depends heavily on temperature, pressure, and the chemistry of surrounding fluids.
+The mineral commonly associates with other Ti-bearing minerals, including rutile, brookite, and various titaniferous silicates.
+In many localities, anatase crystals formed by alteration of pre-existing titanium-bearing phases, often as replacement products of other minerals.
+The growth rate of anatase crystals depends heavily on temperature, pressure, and the chemistry of the surrounding fluids.

-Most natural anatase crystals remain relatively small, typically measuring only a few millimetres to rarely a centimetre or more.
+Most natural anatase crystals remain relatively small, typically measuring only a few millimetres, or at most a centimetre or more.
 The limited size results from the specific conditions required for anatase stability, which rarely persist long enough for large crystal growth.
-High pressure conditions can influence anatase formation, though the mineral more commonly develops under moderate pressure regimes.
+High-pressure conditions can influence anatase formation, though the mineral more commonly develops under moderate-pressure regimes.

 Anatase often occurs as a detrital mineral in sediments, though it rarely survives extensive transport due to its perfect cleavage and moderate hardness.
 When present in sedimentary rocks, anatase crystals usually indicate proximity to source rocks containing the original titanium-bearing minerals.